Cooking Oil Scandal Sparks Outrage Over Food Safety in China

 The companies named in the report are well-known state-owned enterprises, including Sinograin and Hopefull Grain and Oil Group.

 The revelation of such an issue is rare in China, where the ruling Chinese Communist Party (CCP) tightly controls how news is reported.
-From floods and the COVID-19 pandemic to economic woes and sporting events, any information deemed harmful to the regime’s image often quickly disappears, especially ahead of major Party meetings.
-The report, however, was published less than two weeks before the Party’s Third Plenum, a major gathering of the regime’s top officials that is held every five years and started on July 15.
+From floods and the COVID-19 pandemic to economic woes and sporting events, information deemed harmful to the regime’s image often quickly disappears, especially ahead of major Party meetings.

 A hashtag asking where these contaminated edible oils were transported reached the No. 1 spot on the trending page of Weibo, a popular microblogging platform in China, attracting more than 156 million views on July 9 alone.

 Sinograin announced on July 6 that it had terminated its partnership with the tanker operator involved and had initiated an internal investigation.
-Hopefull Grain and Oil Group had yet to release an official response at the time of writing but told state media Xinhua earlier that its products “don’t have any quality issue.”
+Hopefull Grain and Oil Group had yet to release an official response at the time of writing but told state media outlet Xinhua earlier that its products “don’t have any quality issue.”

 The revelation rekindled food safety concerns among the Chinese.

-One Weibo user stated: “It’s difficult to make money, find a job, and survive.
+One Weibo user said: “It’s difficult to make money, find a job, and survive.
 There are almost no guarantees for anything.
 Now, is even having a quiet and safe meal a luxury?
 We can avoid unclean restaurants, but how do we escape when the poisoning comes to our own homes?”

 Some compared this issue to the tinted baby formula scandal in 2008, which caused tens of thousands of children, mostly infants, to develop kidney stones and other illnesses after the industrial chemical melamine was found in the formula powders produced by Sanlu, a Chinese dairy giant.